AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 #### Hello, C Tab!

-This sample demonstrates custom tab widget usage (`c_tab_folder` and `c_tab_item`), which supports more customizations to tab fonts/background/foreground colors and display of extra additional tabs via a drop down.
+This sample demonstrates custom tab widget usage via the `c_tab_folder` and `c_tab_item` variations of `tab_folder` and `tab_item`, which can customize fonts/background/foreground colors for tabs and display additional tabs that do not fit in the window via a drop down.

 Code: